ValentinBELYN/icmplib/README.md

 - `payload`

   The payload content in bytes.
-Its size must be even.<br>
 A random payload is used by default.

   - Type: `bytes`
   - Default: `None`

 - `payload_size`

-  The payload size (even number).<br>
+  The payload size.
 Ignored when the `payload` parameter is set.

   - Type: `int`
   - Default: `56`